 Combined, Niemann-Pick disease types C1 and C2 are estimated to affect 1 in 150,000 individuals; however, type C1 is by far the more common type, accounting for 95 percent of cases.
 The disease occurs more frequently in people of French-Acadian descent in Nova Scotia.
 In Nova Scotia, a population of affected French-Acadians were previously designated as having Niemann-Pick disease type D, however, it was shown that these individuals have mutations in the gene associated with Niemann-Pick disease type C1.

 What is the treatment for Niemann-Pick disease?

-What is the prognosis and life expectancy for Niemann-Pick disease?
+What is the prognosis of Niemann-Pick disease?

 Infants with type A die in infancy.
 Children with type B may live a comparatively long time, but may require supplemental oxygen because of lung impairment.
 The life expectancy of persons with type C varies: some individuals die in childhood while others who appear to be less severely affected can live into adulthood.

-REFERENCE: Neimann-Pick Disease.
+Neimann-Pick Disease.
 NIH; Genetics Home Reference.
-Updated: Aug 21, 2018.
+Updated: July 9, 2019.

 Niemann-Pick Disease Information Page.
 NIH; National Institute of Neurological Disorders and Stroke.
 Updated: March 27, 2019.